AseptSoft Core Documentation

 🧮 Three-Way Merge Algorithm

-AseptSoft compares three database snapshots — source (incoming), destination (current), and parent (last common ancestor) — to determine the correct action for every entity:
+AseptSoft compares three snapshots — source (incoming), destination (current), and parent (last common ancestor) — to decide the correct action for every entity:

 Source